SnailDragon/ProcessingProjects/README.md

 * Middle Line (Fast) (video: https://youtu.be/r49vz-vzrAE and https://youtu.be/ZZR0Wgvguno)

 CTD Drift From Center - variant of the Random Connect The Dots project - recycling version of Dots Out of Center.
 Video: https://youtu.be/P6eO3NCH-6U

+Spreading Pixels - randomly generated grid of colors, every frame it randomly selects 5 boxes that have different colors ajacent to them and expands their color to the 4 boxes on each side (no diagonal).
+Video: https://youtu.be/1FTefi0TnVY